 It’s strongly advised not to climb Half Dome if there are storm clouds in the area.
-Lightning can be very dangerous on the summit, and the cables and rock become very slick when wet.
+Lightning can be very dangerous on the summit, and the cables and rock become very slick when they’re wet.
 People have died on Half Dome in these conditions.

-I also wouldn’t recommend the Half Dome hike for young kids, unfit older folks, or anyone who is not surefooted and comfortable with heights.
+I wouldn’t recommend the Half Dome hike for young kids, unfit older folks, or anyone who is not surefooted and comfortable with heights.

-I saw a girl have a panic attack and start freaking out partway through the cable section on Half Dome.
+I saw a young girl have a panic attack and start freaking out partway through the cable section on Half Dome.
 It caused a traffic jam on the cables and made things less safe for everyone until she was able to climb back down with help from bystanders.

 For what it’s worth, I have some fear of heights but I’m also an experienced hiker who has done plenty of risky treks and climbs around the world, and I have to admit Half Dome was scary for me.
 One of the things running through my mind was the possibility of another hiker above me falling, and taking me out with them.